NoOPeEKS/decidim-deployment-guide/README.md

 Customize the website to your preferences!

 ## Set Up a Cron Job to backup Decidim's database
+Firstly, create an S3 Bucket from your AWS Console and set your EC2 instance permissions to access this bucket.
-First, edit the paths inside `cron-backup-pg.sh` to match yours.
+Then, edit the S3 URL inside `cron-backup-pg.sh` to match your bucket's URL.
+You probably just need to change it to your bucket's name.
+Finally, execute the following commands to set up a Cron Job that backs up the database every 7 days.
 ```bash
 sudo dnf install cronie
 chmod +x cron-backup-pg.sh
 sudo crontab -e
 0 0 */7 * * /home/ec2-user/decidim-tutorial/scripts/cron-backup-pg.sh # Paste this inside the text editor and exit
 ```
-These commands will automatically run the backup script once every 7 days.